 Regular, safe exposure to sunlight is beneficial to increase Vitamin D levels.
 Significant associations between low vitamin D levels and psoriasis have been systematically observed (Barrea et al 2017).
 This is because it helps with the proliferation and maturation of skin cells (keratinocytes).
 For people with psoriasis check the ingredients of your sunscreens as some commercial sunscreens contain aggravating ingredients.
 A useful resource is the Environmental Working Group for safer sunscreens.

-In conclusion, Psoriasis can affect all aspects of your life.
-Having a Psoriasis Diet Plan as part of a wider lifestyle plan could help improve your psoriasis.
-A naturopathic nutritionist will help you identify root causes and create an effective program by taking into account your individual constitution.
-This may include supporting you through an elimination diet initially.
-To identify any specific foods that you may be allergic or intolerant.
+Psoriasis can affect all aspects of your life.
+Having a Psoriasis Diet Plan as part of a wider lifestyle plan could help reduce your psoriasis.
+A naturopathic nutritionist will help you identify the root causes and create an effective program by taking into account your individual constitution.
+This may include supporting you through an elimination diet initially to identify any specific foods that you may be allergic or intolerant.
 Also provide nutritional advice to improve intestinal function, permeability and reduce inflammation.
-This will allow antigens to travel through your blood stream and initiate healing (or activated immune cascades) in your skin.
+This will allow antigens to travel through your blood stream and initiate healing in your skin.
 However it will not be a quick fix, it will be a journey and it will take time for you to see results.
-If you are ready to take charge of your own health and try a naturopathic approach to treating your Psoriasis then get in touch.
+If you are ready to take charge of your own health and try a naturopathic approach to treat Psoriasis with diet then get in contact.

 Psoriasis Diet Plan Nutritionist Consultation